Intelligent Offloading in Vehicular Edge Computing: A Comprehensive Review of Deep Reinforcement Learning Approaches and Architectures: Centralized Offloading: Single-Server Computation Architectures

-Centralized offloading refers to a system architecture where a single central server or base station handles all the computational offloading requests from multiple user devices.
-In this model, the central server is responsible for task execution, and resource allocation.
-User devices, such as smartphones, IoT devices, or vehicles in a network, offload their tasks to the central server for processing, as they may have limited computational capabilities or power constraints.
-This architecture, as implemented in \cite{b3}, \cite{b27}, \cite{b32}, \cite{b33}, \cite{b35}, \cite{b36}, \cite{b42}, and \cite{b45}, represents a simplified structure by centralizing offloading decisions and resource management, eliminating the need for complex interactions between user devices.
+Centralized offloading refers to a system architecture in which a single central server, typically located at an MBS, handles all computational task offloading requests from multiple user devices.
+In this model, the central entity is responsible for both task execution and resource allocation.
+User devices such as smartphones, IoT nodes, or vehicles typically offload their computational tasks to the central server due to limited onboard processing capabilities and energy constraints.